puyacodes/pdcsc/README.md

 The `-cs` argument is optional.
 If it is not specified, `pdcsc` shows list of all changesets found in `./Changes` folder and asks to choose which one to render.

-## Best Practices and Guidelines
+# Best Practices and Guidelines

-1. Do not store database passwords directly in `pdcsc-config.json` to prevent it being stored in your source-control.
-Instead, use custimized configs in the way described in `Config customization` section.
+1. Do not store database password directly in `pdcsc-config.json` so that it is not stored in your source-control.
+Instead, use customized configs in the way described in `Config customization` section.
 2. Use a `dev` and/or `test` stage in your development workflow and do not directly push/merge on `master`/`main` branch.
-3. Employ a Sql Server DBA in your team who performs code review on feature branch merging and accepts merge only when he feels everything is all right.
+3. Employ a Sql Server DBA and Team Lead in your team who performs code review on feature branch merging and accepts merge only when he feels everything is all right.
 4. Use a separate database for `dev`/`test` and `main`/`master` branches.
 5. If possible, use a separate server for `main`/`master` database, other than `dev`/`test` server.
 6. In your pipelines, use `pdcsc pipeline` for merging feature PRs and `pdcsc apply` for merging `dev`/`test` branches with `main`/`master` branch.
 7. Do not change/alter `main`/`master` database directly.
 Let cicd pipelines and `pdcsc` update your database automatically.
 8. Merge `dev`/`test` branch with `main`/`master` branch only when you really intend to bring changesets to production.
-9. Do not use `sa` and/or `sysadmin` users in `dev`/`test` stages (otherwise, your development team maybe able to access  `main`/`master` database directly and change it out of notice).
+9. Do not use `sa` and/or `sysadmin` users in `dev`/`test` stages.
 10. Use a less privilaged user in `dev`/`test` stages who can access only to development and test databases, not `master`/`main` database.
 11. Use `sa` and/or `sysadmin` users in `main`/`master` branch who only DBAs have access to.
 12. Never change/manipulate old changesets that fall behind other branches.